-ECHO 1100 - Introduction to Echocardiography
+ECHO 1100 - Echocardiography Fundamentals (3)

-Prerequisite: Program admission.
 This course introduces the basic principles and applications of the physical assessment and echocardiographic procedures.
 Discussion of medical law and ethics as it relates to the professional scope of practice.
 Topics include: basic echocardiographic imaging principles, patient skills and equipment instrumentation, basic Doppler and color principles, medical law and ethics and common terminology and abbreviations.

-ECHO 1110 - Non-Invasive Cardiovascular Fundamentals
+ECHO 1110 - Non-Invasive Cardiovascular Fundamentals (3)

-Prerequisite: Program admission.
 Introduces the basic principles and applications of physical assessment, of non-invasive cardiovascular procedures.
 Topics include: introduction to measurements: chamber dimensions, velocities, systole, and diastole; patient and equipment skills related to instrumentation; physical principles: heart sounds, imaging of the cardiovascular system; echocardiography and vascular technology: basic views, terminology, physical principles, and instrumentation; and tomographic anatomy.

-ECHO 1310 - Echocardiography I
+ECHO 1310 - Echocardiography I (3)

-Prerequisite: ECHO 1100.
 This course utilizes cardiac sonography fundamentals to evaluate cardiac anatomy, function and hemodynamics in diagnosing coronary artery heart disease.
-Incorporates all forms of noninvasive cardiovascular evaluation with emphasis on performance and interpretation of M-mode, 2-dimensional, and Doppler echocardiography, Emphasis will be placed on obtaining guality echocardiograms, and laboratory experience will demonstrate the application of theoretical principles and concepts.
+Incorporates all forms of noninvasive cardiovascular evaluation with emphasis on performance and interpretation of M-mode, 2-dimensional, and Doppler echocardiography.
+Emphasis will be placed on obtaining quality echocardiograms, and laboratory experience will demonstrate the application of theoretical principles and concepts.
 Topics include: ventricular function, coronary artery disease, Stress Echocardiography, Transesophageal Echocardiography (TEE), 3-D/4-D Echocardiography, Contrast Echocardiography and advanced techniques/procedures.

-ECHO 1320 - Echocardiography II
+ECHO 1320 - Echocardiography II (3)

-Prerequisite: ECHO 1310.
-Corequisite: ECHO 1370.
 This course utilizes fundamentals to evaluate cardiac function and acquired disease states.
 Incorporates all forms of noninvasive cardiovascular evaluation with emphasis on performance and interpretation of M-mode, 2-dimensional, and Doppler echocardiography.
 Emphasis will be placed on obtaining quality echocardiograms, and laboratory experience will demonstrate the application of theoretical principles and concepts.
 Topics include: valvular heart disease, cardiomyopathies, systemic and pulmonary hypertensive heart disease, pericardial diseases, systemic disease, cardiac transplantation, cardiac tumors/masses, diseases of the aorta, pericardial diseases, and miscellaneous topics.

-ECHO 1360 - Introduction to Clinical Environment
+ECHO 1360 - Introduction to Clinical Environment (1)

-Prerequisite: ECHO 1100.
-Corequisite: ECHO 1310.
 Introduces echocardiography student to the clinical environment where clinical requirements are discussed and defined.
 The role and job description of the noninvasive cardiovascular technologist are evaluated.
 Students will participate in procedures in noninvasive cardiology labs and imaging centers under direct supervision of clinical instructor.
 Topics include: clinical environment; recording medical information/professionalism, clinical skills, medical ethics, professionalism, and hospital/medical office policies and procedures.